 "This is where organizations are going to need to develop centers of excellence and processes so that they can scale in the future," she said.

-As for enterprise executives looking to move beyond RPA and actually automate job positions, they will find they have few options at this point, PwC's Likens said, explaining that there are a limited number of positions standardized enough to make good candidates for automation.
+As for enterprise executives looking to use RPA bots to actually automate job positions, they will find they have few options at this point, PwC's Likens said, explaining that there are a limited number of positions standardized enough to make good candidates for automation.

 "Recruiting, accounts receivable and accounts payable are standard processes -- so those are good targets.
 But there aren't as many good targets as you would think," he said.
 "We're still seeing a lot of these one-process automation [implementations].
 Those are the low-hanging fruit."